 Speech and language therapy

-We help children and young people up to the age of 25 who have speech, language and communication problems.
-We also help those who have difficulty swallowing, eating and drinking.
+We help children and young people up to the age of 25 with speech, language and communication problems.
+We also see those who have difficulty swallowing, eating and drinking.

 Who we see

-We see children and young people with a variety of conditions including:
+We see children and young people with conditions including:

 - developmental language disorder